 Naomi finds herself drawn to the headlines surrounding Célestine and Aristide Arosteguy, Marxist philosophers and sexual libertines.
 Célestine has been found dead and mutilated in her Paris apartment.
 Naomi sets off on the trail of Aristide, who has fled the country.
 But the truth behind the murder is disturbing and deadly.

-Nathan, meanwhile, is in Budapest photographing the controversial work of an unlicensed surgeon named Zoltán Molnár, once sought by Interpol for organ trafficking.
-After sleeping with one of Molnár’s patients, Nathan contracts a rare STD called Roiphe’s.
-Nathan then travels to Toronto, determined to meet the man who discovered the syndrome.
-Dr. Barry Roiphe, Nathan learns, now studies his own adult daughter, whose bizarre behaviour masks a devastating secret.
+Nathan, meanwhile, has contracted a rare STD called Roiphe’s.
+He travels to Toronto, determined to meet the man who discovered the syndrome.
+Dr. Barry Roiphe, now studies his own adult daughter, whose bizarre behaviour masks a devastating secret.

 These parallel narratives become entwined in a gripping, dreamlike plot that involves geopolitics, 3-D printing, North Korea, the Cannes Film Festival, cancer, and, in an incredible number of varieties, sex.
 ‘Consumed’ is an exuberant, provocative debut novel from one of the world’s leading film directors.